-Principle 2.1 Business Principles as the Foundation of Corporate Value Creation Over the Mid- to Long-Term businesses in order to create value for all stakeholders while increasing corporate value over the midto long-term.
+Principle 2.1 Business Principles as the Foundation of Corporate Value Creation Over the Mid- to Long-Term

+Guided by their position concerning social responsibility, companies should undertake their businesses in order to create value for all stakeholders while increasing corporate value over the mid-to long-term.
 To this end, companies should draft and maintain business principles that will become the basis for such activities.